qbalsdon/qbalsdon.github.io/docs/_posts/2023-03-13-accessibility-headings.markdown

 ### Headings done right

 The correct way method is to mark an element as a heading.
 This can be done using several different methods, depending on the architectural need.
-There is documentation available for both [XML][4] and [Jetpack Compose][5]
+There is documentation available for both [XML][4] and [Jetpack Compose][5].
+It's important to note that if you support an API level less than 28, you will need to add an [if statement or have an alternate layout file][14].

 <button type="button" class="collapsible" data-expands="section_code_heading_xml">
 Headings (within XML)